Digital C-Prints; Editions of 10—20”x20” + 3—30”x30”

 SHOW ME STATE is an ongoing, 20+ year portrait of the Missourian allure in which I grew up and to which I belong.

-With striking impunity, the people I photograph look straight into the camera, and therefore, straight into me.
-The images reveal the rapt attention between us—fostered by the reciprocity of looking and of being seen.
-This oscillating event between photographer and subject circulates desire and encapsulates the tension that is both palpable and fundamental to the act of making a portrait.
+With striking impunity, its residents (friends, strangers, and intimates) gaze straight into the camera, and therefore, straight into me.
+This oscillating event, of looking and being-seen, circulates desire and tension—fundamental to the act of making a portrait.

 In an era where reticence and obscurity define our mortal guise, where personal significance is tangled between selfies and self-worth, these individuals evince unflinching presence, eccentricity, curiosity, and vulnerability.

 Unveiled in our hushed interface is a state of emotional undress, an intuitive exchange, a subtle seduction between willing participants.